 Only let your conversation be as it becometh the gospel of Christ: that whether I come and see you, or else be absent, I may hear of your affairs, that ye stand fast in one spirit, with one mind striving together for the faith of the gospel.
-Phil.
-1:27
+Philippians 1:27

 Now I beseech you, brethren, for the Lord Jesus Christ’s sake, and for the love of the Spirit, that ye strive together with me in your prayers to God for me.
 Romans 15:30

 Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.
 Luke 13:24

 Most importantly, dear Christian, strive to enter that strait gate spoken by our King and Savior, Jesus Christ, because wide is the gate, and broad is the way that leads to destruction.
 This entering takes great effort, unlike the easy path the world offers.
 Their way is all-inclusive; it doesn’t require you to change.
 It is contrary to God and embraces evil unabashedly.
 But because of God’s great love for us, He specifically told us we would need to strive (G#75 labor fervently, struggle, fight) to enter this narrow and difficult way in order to find ultimate joy and peace at Christ’s return.